awsdocs/aws-greengrass-developer-guide/doc_source/gg-troubleshooting.md

 ### Warning: \[WARN\]\-\[5\]GK Remote: Error retrieving public key data: ErrPrincipalNotConfigured: private key for MqttCertificate is not set\.<a name="troubleshoot-mqttcertificate-warning"></a>

 **Solution:** AWS IoT Greengrass uses a common handler to validate the properties of all security principals\.
 This warning in `runtime.log` is expected unless you specified a custom private key for the local MQTT server\.
-For more information, see [AWS IoT Greengrass Core Security Principals](gg-sec.md#gg-principals)\.
+For more information, see [AWS IoT Greengrass core security principals](gg-sec.md#gg-principals)\.